krsmith30/100-days-of-code/Kat log.md

 # 100 Days Of Code - Log

+**Day 14/15**: Forgot to log again!
+Working through Sass in Codecademy.
+I want to get through Sass so I can do the Javascript course in Codecademy and see if it helps me understand FCC's javascript course better.

 **Day 13**: Forgot to log yesterday.
 Worked on javascript section of FCC.
 Today worked through the same and also on W3 schools practices.

 Day 11: April 12: